cabal-club/cable-core.js/indexes-sketching.md

     !<hash>!<mono-ts> => "author<separator>author!<pubkey>!4!<counter>"
     for post/leave: !<hash>!<mono-ts> => "author<separator>author!<pubkey>!5!<counter>"
     !<hash>!<mono-ts> => "state<separator>state!<channel>!member!<pubkey>"

-**Note:** There is a conflict in the latest table + reverse-lookup.
-We need special logic to handle the case of someone deleting the hash regarded as latest.

 ##### Deletion
 When we delete the corresponding hash, the following operations take place: